OctoPrint/OctoPrint/docs/development/environment.rst

 .. note::

-   This guide is based on the `Setup Guide for Mac OS X on OctoPrint's wiki <https://github.com/foosel/OctoPrint/wiki/Setup-on-Mac/>`_.
+   This guide is based on the `Setup Guide for Mac OS X on OctoPrint's forum <https://community.octoprint.org/t/setting-up-octoprint-on-macos/13425>`_.
    Please report back if it works for you, due to lack of access to a Mac I cannot test it myself.
 Thanks.

 .. todo::

-   This guide is not yet adapted to the concurrent use of Python 2.7 and 3.7 environments during development.
+   This guide is not yet adapted to the concurrent use of Python 2 and 3 environments during development.
+Please send a `Pull Request <https://github.com/OctoPrint/OctoPrint/blob/master/CONTRIBUTING.md#pull-requests>`_ to get the necessary steps into this guide!

 This assumes you'll host your OctoPrint development checkout at ``~/devel/OctoPrint``.
 If you want to use a different location, please substitute accordingly.